usc-kb176/SGD213_Task-2-Wiki/Architecture/options.md

 #### Decreased Execution Speed

 One of the challenges with using inheritances is that it can take longer to execute things which can cause lag.
-Though this usually only occurs with poor prgram design.
+Though this usually only occurs with poor program design.
 Therefore, are not of the view that this challenge outweighs the advantage inheritance offers for your particular application.

 Plus, we can deal with this issue in designing your game.
 All game objects will be created at the beginning of the game and reused.
 Freeing up resources for other tasks.

 ## Interfaces
-Interfaces are analagous to a contract for classes.
+Interfaces are analogous to a contract for classes.
 They specify a set of methods that implementing classes must adopt.
 However, unlike inheritance, they provide no implementation.
 Each class must have its own code for these methods.

 Interfaces area good way to provide a common set of behaviours across multiple game objects while allowing for differences in behaviour.